How Accurate is GPS Tracking?

 Basic Principles of GPS Tracking

-Real-time vehicle tracking devices use GPS (Global Positioning System) technology, communicating with one of the many GPS satellites in orbit around the earth.
-Your GPS device can communicate with at least four different satellites at any given time, using this communication to transmit time and location information.
+Real-time vehicle tracking devices use GPS (or Global Positioning System) technology, communicating with one of the many GPS satellites in orbit around the earth.
+Your GPS device can communicate with at least four different satellites at any given time, using this communication to transmit time and location information back to you, the user.

 Conditions That Affect GPS Tracking Accuracy

 GPS uses the frequency of radio signals to determine the location of a device.
-This means that the GPS device can make these calculations by measuring the time it takes for radio signals to be received from several satellites orbiting the earth.
+The GPS device makes these calculations by measuring the time it takes for radio signals to be received from several satellites orbiting the earth.
 These satellites transmit signals to each other and the GPS device can measure these transmissions to calculate the precise location of the device.

 GPS is not dependent on weather conditions, but accuracy may be slightly altered in areas where there isn’t a clear line of sight to the sky, such as in big cities, underneath bridges, inside tunnels, or even deep in wooded areas.
 Some common locations that notoriously experience GPS location inaccuracies are: